Who’s Behind

 And I did.

-I loved the work.
-And I wanted to pass it on.
-So I transitioned to the classroom, where I now teach first-year law students how to think and write like lawyers, drawing on everything I learned along the way.
+I loved the work, and I wanted to pass it on.
+So I transitioned to the classroom, where I now teach first-year law students how to think and write like lawyers, drawing on everything I’ve learned along the way.

 I created Briefly Written to share what I’ve learned—concise, actionable tips for legal and creative writers who want less noise and more clarity.